-- Provide a safe, secure and caring environment, where all children have the opportunity to flourish. - Prioritise the formation of all children, supporting students on their journey of faith within our Catholic context. - Set high standards and expectations based on our mission statement and values of strength, service and success. - Promote and embed the British values, including mutual respect and tolerance of different faiths. - Support students with self-regulation and ownership of learning so they become confident and resilient learners. - Support students with their ambitions and aspirations so they are ready to make positive contributions to society, conscious of and empathetic towards their neighbours. - Implement a relevant, broad, balanced, ambitious and inclusive curriculum for all students that permits the development of God-given talents, knowledge and skills - Implement a relevant, rich and engaging personal development programme to ensure students receive effective PSHCE and RSHE, rooted in gospel values. - Ensure students develop their reading proficiency and love of reading.
+- Provide a safe, secure and caring environment, where all children have the opportunity to flourish. - Prioritise the formation of all children, supporting students on their journey of faith within our Catholic context. - Set high standards and expectations based on our mission statement and values of strength, service and success. - Promote and embed the British values, including mutual respect and tolerance of different faiths. - Support students with self-regulation and ownership of learning so they become confident and resilient learners. - Support students with their ambitions and aspirations so they are ready to make positive contributions to society, conscious of and empathetic towards their neighbours. - Implement a relevant, broad, balanced, ambitious and inclusive curriculum for all students that permits the development of God-given talents, knowledge and skills.